misgnros/misgnros.github.io/src/st_inhom.md

 ---

 # Existence of a unique stationary distribution for a time-inhomogeneous Markov process
-A unique stationary distribution exists for a Markov process under some conditions.

 Time-homogeneous Markov processes have time-independent transition probabilities(or rates).
-Although many textbooks discuss proofs that time-homogeneous Markov processes have unique stationary distributions, that of time-**inhomogeneous** ones are not so common(as far as I know, information on web is kind rather than textbooks)[^wiki][^mathoverflow].
+Although many textbooks discuss proofs that time-homogeneous Markov processes have unique stationary distributions, that of time-**inhomogeneous** ones are rarely seen(as far as I know, information on web is kind rather than textbooks)[^wiki][^mathoverflow].

-In the following, we discuss a proof for time-inhomogeneous Markov processes.
+In the following, I discuss a proof for time-inhomogeneous Markov processes.
 This problem is significant for some MCMC algorithms utilizing time-inhomogeneity.

 ```{Attention}
 The following discussion is not rigorous in mathematical sense.
 I tried to describe as far as intuitive.
 However I assumed basics of the probability theory, such as the terms conditional probability, joint probability, and so on.